 • Includes cell phone protection if you pay your bill with the card

-• Rotating categories earn 5x total points each quarter
+• Rotating quarterly categories earn 5x total points on up to $1,500 when activated.

 This card has great earning potential and is perfect to pair with a Chase Sapphire Preferred® Card for ongoing earning.
 When you combine these cash back points with a Sapphire, they can become transferrable to programs like Hyatt and United.